studywysc/studywysc.github.io/docs/_docs/about/contact.md

 category: "About Wysc"
 catsub: "Organization"
 last_updated: 16 Jan 2020
-summary: "Reach out to Wysc for any inquiries you need!
-Select the subject matter below that best reflects the assistance you are looking for."
+summary: "Find out how you can reach us if you have questions or administrative inquiries."
 redirect_from:
   - contact
   - support